rkotze/rkotze.github.io/_posts/2018-07-25-git-on-windows-with-openssh.md

 ## Steps for connecting to GitHub with SSH:

-See troubleshooting section below if you have any issues with the steps.
+See the troubleshooting section below if you have any issues with the steps.

 1. `ssh-keygen -t rsa -C "your@email.here"` - Three additional question from the command:
   - Path and file name of where you want to put the key.
-Default will be added to your user profile `.ssh` directory
+The default will be added to your user profile `.ssh` directory
   - Create a passphrase (this can be left empty)
   - Enter passphrase again
-1. Ensure your `ssh-agent` has started, by running `ssh-agent` in command line
+1. Ensure your `ssh-agent` has started, by running the `ssh-agent` command
-1. Add your private key using `ssh-add ~/.ssh/private_key_file`
+1. Add your private key using `ssh-add ~/.path_to/private_key_file`
 1. You can confirm it has been added using `ssh-add -l`.
 This will show a list of added keys
-1. Add you public key to GitHub `settings -> SSH and GPG keys`
+1. Add your public key to GitHub `settings -> SSH and GPG keys`
   - Open your public key file and copy/paste into GitHub SSH Keys

 **Important**: You will need to let Git know the SSH client to use.
 Add/Update the environment variable `GIT_SSH` with the path to OpenSSH client e.g. `C:\cmder\vendor\git-for-windows\usr\bin\ssh.exe`

 With this setup, you **should now be able to push/pull/clone** a GitHub repository.

-You might get asked when pushing for the first time:
+You might get asked when connecting for the first time:

 > The authenticity of host 'github.com (ip.ad.dre.ss)' can't be established. <br/>
 > RSA key fingerprint is SHA256:nTsAg6kXaklskaeeseweRYHXTxdCARteiKw6E5SY8. <br />